Cancel anytime

 Industry Overview

-The automotive industry is undergoing a significant transformation, driven by electrification, autonomous driving, and connectivity.
-The industry faces challenges related to supply chain disruptions, rising raw material costs, and changing consumer preferences.
+The automotive industry is undergoing a transformation driven by electrification, autonomous driving, and connectivity.
+Increasing competition, regulatory pressures, and supply chain disruptions are key challenges.

 Positioning